A guide for schools and education professionals

 The Educational Psychology Service helps promote all aspects of a child or young person’s development (aged 0-25), using Psychology to help children and young people reach their full potential.

-Portsmouth educational psychology service – Portsmouth City Council
+Educational psychology service for schools – Portsmouth City Council

 Mental Health Support Team (MHST)